ueberdosis/hocuspocus/docs/server/examples.md

 ### Auth integration

-You can use the webhook extension for auth - rejecting the `onConnect` request will cause the Hocuspocus server to disconnect - however for security critical applications it is better to use a custom `onAuthenicate` hook as an attacker may be able to retrieve some data from the Hocuspocus server before the `onConnect` hook is rejected.
+You can use the webhook extension for auth - rejecting the `onConnect` request will cause the Hocuspocus server to disconnect - however for security critical applications it is better to use a custom `onAuthenicate` hook as an attacker may be able to retrieve some data from the Hocuspocus server before The `onConnect` hooks are rejected.

 To authenticate with the Laravel server we can use Laravel's built in authentication system using the session cookie and a CSRF token.
 Add an onAuthenticate hook to your Hocuspocus server script which passes along the headers (and therefore the session cookie) and add the CSRF token to a request to the Laravel server:
 ```